 A general lack of sexual satisfaction in relationships can happen as a result of this condition.
 It is prudent to discuss how to deal with impotence with your partner to mitigate the situation.

-To help you do that, let’s look at the causes, signs, and treatments available for impotence.
+To help you do that, let’s look at the causes, signs, and therapies available for impotence.
 We’ll also explore how both you and your partner can effectively learn how to deal with impotence to help improve your overall sex lives.

 Some attribute various factors to the cause of erectile dysfunction, including the notion that excessive masturbation and pornography partially and significantly contribute to the condition.